Trainings and Packages. NEW!

 Being a billion turnover cytostatic drug with the API patent expiration in 2010, docetaxel was for years in the centre of interest of the generic community.
 Numerous patent hurdles in the complicated API synthesis were solved by only a few companies.

-Xenia and Michal are co-authors of the key formulation patent.
 Michal was a project manager to the research and supervised the technology development and transfer as a CSO.

 Dex-ibuprofen Proprietary Dosage Forms (Value Added Generics)

-Xenia and Michal are authors of the patents, Michal was a project manager to the research and supervised the tablet technology development and transfer as a CSO.
+Michal was a project manager to the research and supervised the tablet technology development and transfer as a CSO.

 Drug Development